pmachadors/Globant_challenge/README.md

 # Functionalities
-**1. Historical data was import with python acript /import_data/import_historical_data.py.
-The script creates the database in AWS RDS MySql (passed in variables), tables and also insert the data from csv jobs, departments and hired_employees stored in AWS S3.**
+**1. Historical data imported with python script /import_data/import_historical_data.py.
+The script creates the database in AWS RDS MySql, tables and also insert the data from files jobs.csv, departments.csv and hired_employees.csv stored in AWS S3.**

- Usage:
  Clone this repository:

     git clone https://github.com/pmachadors/Globant_challenge.git

- Create a AWS RDS MySql and export your connection variables like that:
+ Create a AWS RDS MySql connection and export your variables like that:

     export mysql_user=your_user

-    export db_name=your_db
+    export db_name=your_db_name

     export end_point=your_end_point